What Dachshunds Were Bred for and Why It Matters

 Their unique elongated body shape, with a long back and short legs, was specifically developed to allow them to navigate through narrow burrows and dens.

-Their characteristic looks are due to chondrodyspasia, also known as canine dwarfism, which is a recessive genetic defect found in pure bred dogs.
+Their characteristic looks are due to chondrodyspasia, also known as canine dwarfism, which is a recessive genetic defect found in some purebred dogs.

 This disorder causes the abnormal growth of cartilage and results in the disproportionate growth of a dogs limbs which causes short legs.